DEFRA/future-flood-forecasting-web-portal-importer/docs/Running-the-queue-functions.md

       "plotId": "<<Core forecasting engine plot ID>>"
     }

-* If the output binding is implemented, messages placed on the fews-staged-timeseries-queue or fews-staged-timeseries-topic **must** conform to the following format:
+* If the output binding is implemented, messages placed on the fews-staged-timeseries-queue **must** conform to the following format:

   * ```yaml
     {